kakods/latest_release/README.md

 ## prerequisites
 Ensure that you have python>=3.6.9.<br/>
-Clone this repo, and run `pip install -r requirements.txt` from the repo root, provided that pip is from python>=3.6.9 in your environment :)
+Clone this repo and run `pip install -r requirements.txt` from the repo root, provided that pip is from python>=3.6.9 :)

 ## usage
 ```